Weather & Emergency Notifications

 SSA makes every effort to announce weather delays or closures by 6 a.m.
-The decision is made by the Academy president, taking into account area school districts’ decisions and local road conditions.
-All four campuses follow an identical procedure on any given day.
+The decision is made by the Academy president, taking into account local school districts’ decisions and area road conditions.
+Typically, all four campuses will follow the same procedure on a given day.
 No announcement is made if the Academy is opening on a normal schedule.
-Families will be notified either by 11 p.m. the night before or after 5 a.m. the day of.
+Families will be notified either by 11 p.m. the night before or after 5 a.m. the day of a delay/closure.
 Notifications are made in this order:

 - A School Messenger phone call, text alert and email is sent to families.

 - Information is posted on the SSA Facebook and Twitter pages.

-- Information is posted in a pop-up on the home page of the SSA website.
+- Information is posted in a pop-up on the SSA website.

 - A recorded message is left on the SSA weather hotline at 412-447-2202.

 No one notification method is foolproof, so please do not rely on only one method.
 If you do not receive a phone call or text alert, and the weather appears to be bad, please check one of the other notification sources as a backup before leaving home.

 School District Busing